15 Best Flat-Belly Secrets, According to a Nutritionist

-Your days lately might be filled with quarantini cocktails and homemade banana bread, but that might also mean you're starting to think about your belly.
+Your days the last few months might have been filled with quarantini cocktails and homemade banana bread, but that might now, you've started to think about your belly.
 Perhaps you've decided it's time to shed those shelter-in-place pounds you might've packed on.

 Make "Water First" Your Morning Mantra